-Readiness Level: RED
+Readiness Level: GREEN

 As a District, we have listened to our volunteers and recognised that guidance around the ever changing Coronavirus situation can be difficult to keep up to date with.
 We hope that you find this page useful to answer any questions that you may have and to find information which relates directly to Chelmsford District Scouts.
 Please check this page regularly, as situations develop or further support and guidance comes to light, we will update this page.

 You can find further information by visiting Scouts.org.uk/coronavirus